The guy who helped make Firefox faster is now in charge of all Mozilla products

 In addition, Mozilla has promoted Denelle Dixon, formerly head of business and legal work, to chief operations officer.
 She's overseen an effort to diversify Mozilla revenue sources, including through the Pocket acquisition in February 2017.

-The changes come at a crucial time for Mozilla.
-The nonprofit faces declining Firefox usage that hampers its efforts to advocate for all of us, not just for Google, Apple, Facebook and other "megacorps," according to Mozilla CEO Chris Beard.
+The reorganization, which took place Tuesday, comes at a crucial time for Mozilla.
+The nonprofit faces declining Firefox usage that hampers its efforts to advocate for everyone, not just for Google, Apple, Facebook and other "megacorps," according to Mozilla CEO Chris Beard.
 Those efforts include work to protect privacy and to keep the web open and decentralized, instead of dominated by powerful players.
 Quantum holds the potential to restore some of Mozilla's one-time browser glory -- and influence.

 On Thursday, Mozilla confirmed the promotions and updated its leadership website.

-"Having all our product groups in one organization means we can more effectively execute against a single, clear vision and roadmap to ultimately give people more agency in every part of their connected lives," Mozilla said of Mayo's role in a blog post Thursday.
+"Having all our product groups in one organization means we can more effectively execute against a single, clear vision and roadmap to ultimately give people more agency in every part of their connected lives," Mozilla said of Mayo's role in a blog post.

 Dixon brings her more financially-focused style to the organization, Mozilla said.
 Her role as COO "will ensure a holistic approach to business growth, development and operating efficiency by integrating the best of commercial and open innovation practices across all that we do."